CBaquero/delta-enabled-crdts/README.md

 The output will be: `( apple juice )`

-With a remove-wins or-set the rmv need to supply a node id.
+With a remove-wins or-set the `rmv` needs to supply a node id.

 ```cpp
 rworset<string> sx,sy;